kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 <a id="ops-on-rows"> </a>
 ## Operations on Rows

+### Specifying entity IDs

+In order to perform row operations, you need to be able to identity rows.
+You can do this by specifying the entity ID of the row in the Kiji table.
+There are three ways to specify the entity ID in KijiREST.

+* `["component1", "component2", "component3", 123, 321]` - formatted (i.e. composite) entity IDs are specified as JSON arrays of string and numeric components.
+* `hbase=?\x0Bcomponent1\x00component2\x00component3\x00\x80\x00\x00{\x80\x00\x00\x00\x00\x00\x01A` - the HBase row key encoded as a string.
+Unprintable characters are represented by \xDD.
+* `hbase_hex=3f0b636f6d706f6e656e743100636f6d706f6e656e743200636f6d706f6e656e7433008000007b8000000000000141` - the ASCII-encoded hexadecimal HBase row key.

+Note that if a row is specified in the address bar, it must be further [URL-encoded](http://en.wikipedia.org/wiki/Percent-encoding).
+If a row is specified in a JSON body (e.g. in a POST request), it must be a properly escaped JSON element.

 <a id="rows-get"> </a>
 ### Rows: GET

 Returns (streams) multiple Kiji rows.
-The results of this request are similar to those of `kiji scan` -- the request produces a list of rows, bounded by constraints.
+The results of this request are similar to those of `kiji get` and `kiji scan` -- the request produces a list of rows, bounded by constraints.
 Each row is a JSON blob, delimited by the "\r\n" characters (and with all "\r\n" characters within each JSON blob are replaced with "\n" to avoid collision with the delimiter characters).